RunestoneInteractive/RunestoneServer/source/BasicDS/stacks.rst

    .. fillintheblank:: baseconvert3
       :correct: \\b10\\b
-      :feedback: You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.
+      :feedback1: ('.*', 'You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.')

       What is value of 26 expressed in base 26 ___